Dan-W45/mostdiv/content/blog/plasma-bigscreen.md

 ```
 Note that extra cmake modules is being removed as the version pre-installed is too new.
 Plasma Bigscreen is built on KDE Plasma 5, however Plasma 6 has been released and some packages have been updated
-to support that unfortunately breaking compatability.
+to support that unfortunately breaking compatibility.
 This is what makes it difficult to install onto Arch.

-Insatll the correct version of extra cmake modules by manually cloning and installing this branch.
+Install the correct version of extra cmake modules by manually cloning and installing this branch.
 ```
 cd ~/Downloads
 git clone --branch v5.116.0 https://invent.kde.org/frameworks/extra-cmake-modules